aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConfigProviders/Kafka-mTLS-Keystore-ConfigProviders/docs/step-by-step.md

 ### 2. Setup client bastion

-We can use the AWS Cloud9 environment and `KafkaClientEC2Instance` setup as described in the [MSK Labs Workshop](https://catalog.workshops.aws/msk-labs/en-US/overview/setup) for testing.
+We can setup the Kafka client EC2 instance using the steps described in the [MSK Labs Workshop](https://catalog.workshops.aws/msk-labs/en-US/overview/prerequisites) for testing.

-SSH into `KafkaClientEC2Instance` from Cloud9 terminal.
+Connect to the Kafka client EC2 instance via SSM.

 Export the brokers and zookeeper connection strings for the Amazon MSK cluster-
 ```